deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 3. Navigate to `192.168.8.1` in a browser.
 4. If the router admin panel loads, subnet routing is working.
 5. If it times out or refuses to connect, check the following:
-   - Confirm the subnet route (`192.168.8.0/24`) is approved in the Tailscale admin console under your MT6000's route settings.
+   - Confirm the subnet route (`192.168.8.0/24`) is approved in the Tailscale admin console under your Flint 2's route settings.
    - Confirm Tailscale is enabled and connected on both the router and the phone.
    - Confirm the phone is actually on cellular, not WiFi.
 If it is on the same LAN, the test proves nothing.

 ---

-## NordVPN on the MT6000
+## NordVPN on the Flint 2

 Running NordVPN on the router protects all LAN traffic by default without installing the app on every device.